Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Cohomology of the Extended Space and the Mixed Tensor Rank

 where $\alpha_{\pm}\in\mathcal{H}^{2}(T^{2}_{\mathrm{BZ}},g_{\mathrm{BZ}})$ are $g_{\mathrm{BZ}}$-harmonic two-forms on the Brillouin torus, and $\eta\in\Omega^{2}(M)$ is a coexact two-form.
 The term $d\eta$ is exact and therefore orthogonal to harmonic forms in the $L^{2}$-inner product; it does not contribute to the cohomology class $[\omega]=[\omega_{h}]$.

-\begin{remark} The representatives $d\phi_{\pm}$ are harmonic with respect to the standard metric on the circles, but they are \emph{not} the harmonic representatives of the fundamental classes with respect to the full Kaluza--Klein metric $g_{M}$; the $g_{M}$-harmonic representatives are the horizontal forms $\Theta^{(\pm)}=d\phi_{\pm}+A^{(\pm)}$ introduced in~\eqref{eq:KKmetric}.
-Because $[d\phi_{\pm}]=[\Theta^{(\pm)}]$ in $H^{1}(S^{1}_{\phi_{\pm}})$, the cohomological decomposition~\eqref{eq:KunnethDecomp} is unchanged. \end{remark}
+\begin{remark} The representatives $d\phi_{\pm}$ are harmonic with respect to the standard metric on the circles.
+In the Künneth decomposition \eqref{eq:KunnethDecomp}, they serve as cohomological representatives of the fundamental classes $[d\phi_{\pm}]\in H^{1}(S^{1}_{\phi_{\pm}})$; the specific choice of representative within each class does not affect the decomposition. \end{remark}